• Recipes

 A serving bowl filled with steamed Japanese white rice, golden curry, and crispy aubergine katsu slices, garnished with spring onions and coriander, ready to serve.

-• Panko breadcrumbs → Use gluten-free panko or crushed gluten-free cornflakes.
+• Panko breadcrumbs: Use gluten-free panko or crushed gluten-free cornflakes for the same crispy texture.

-• Flour (for dredging) → Swap with rice flour, chickpea flour, or a gluten-free all-purpose blend.
+• Flour (for dredging): Replace plain flour with rice flour, chickpea flour, or a gluten-free all-purpose blend.

 Storage

-The curry sauce will keep in an airtight container in the fridge for up to 3 days, or you can freeze it for up to a month.
+• Curry sauce: Store in an airtight container in the fridge for up to 3 days, or freeze for up to 1 month.
+Reheat gently on the stove over low heat, adding a splash of water if it thickens too much.

 FAQ

-Does eggplant need to be soaked before frying?
+Do you need to salt eggplant before frying?

 Related